DARIAEngineering/dcaf_case_management/docs/administering/SETTING_UP_A_NEW_INSTANCE.md

 * App name should be `daria-FUND`
 * App owner should be the `casemanager` team
 * Click `Add this app to a pipeline` and select `casemanager-pipeline`, then `production`
 * In the config vars section, fill in config variables based on what you have.
-Use defaults where applicable for fields like `CSP_VIOLATION_URI` and `DARIA_LINES`; the DARIA team member leading the onboarding will tell you if you need to change a default value.
+Use defaults where applicable for fields like `CSP_VIOLATION_URI`; the DARIA team member leading the onboarding will tell you if you need to change a default value.
 You should have the resour

 Clicking Deploy App will launch the new DARIA instance!
 We should now have an instance running, but there are still some followup tasks to handle.